debasrid/rm-assignment/README.md

 ## ReelMetrics assignment

-The assignment is to create a small UI where ou can enter data in a datatable, and to visualize that in a chart.
+The assignment is to create a small UI where one can enter data in a datatable, and to visualize that in a chart.

 ![Layout](resources/overall.png)